GitableRoy/VirtualCamp/README.md

   - `chmod 777 /dev/YOUR_PARTITION_IDENTIFIER`

 ## Sources
 Here are some useful links that helped me create this script.
-If the script is not working for you, you would like to contribute to the script, or you just want to do the task manually, check these out!
+If the script is not working for you or you just want to do the task manually, check these out!
 1. [Daniel Phillips' Notes on VirtualBox BootCamp Connection](https://danielphil.github.io/windows/virtualbox/osx/2015/08/25/virtualbox-boot-camp.html)
 2. [VBoxManage Documentation](https://www.virtualbox.org/manual/ch08.html)